Bryan Kohberger agrees to plea deal to avoid death penalty in Idaho student killings - Local News 8

 Four students killed overnight

-The four university students were all found dead on November 13, 2022.
+The four university students were found dead on November 13, 2022 after a Saturday night out.
 Investigators believe the four roommates were killed sometime between 4 a.m. and 4:25 a.m.

-Accounts of what unfolded that night in Moscow have emerged from two of the surviving roommates.
+Accounts of what unfolded that night in Moscow have emerged from two of the surviving roommates, who were both expected to testify at trial.
 One survivor, Dylan Mortensen, said she was woken overnight by strange noises in their off-campus house.

 She told investigators she saw a masked man with “bushy eyebrows” in the home, according to an affidavit.

-Note: This story has been updated with more information.
-Correction: An earlier version of the story incorrectly stated Kohberger’s university.
-He had attended Washington State University.